mcguinlu/thesis/README.md

 - [ ] Search for common true mispellings (e.g. casual, )
 - [ ] Check all codeblocks with `eval = FALSE` to make sure they are still valid
 - [ ] Do search for everything in parentheses "(...)" and make sure all acronyms are in abbreviations list
+- [ ] Check figure and table titles are appropriately bolded

 ## Notes
 - [ ] Need to ask about the passive vs active voice